chapmancbVCU/chappy-php-starter/docs/react_forms.md

 **Error Bag**

 To add the optional Error Bag add the `<Forms.DisplayErrors />` component.
 Make sure you pass in the errors prop.
-The word `error` before the `=` sign must be spelled exactly as in the example.
+The prop name `error` before the `=` sign must be spelled exactly as in the example.

 Example:
 ```jsx